 In November 2017, we filed a shelf registration statement with the SEC on Form S-3.
-The shelf registration statement included a prospectus for the at-themarket offering to sell up to an aggregate of \$16.0 million of shares of our common stock through B. Riley FBR, Inc., or FBR, as a sales agent, or FBR Sales Agreement.
+The shelf registration statement included a prospectus for the at-the-market offering to sell up to an aggregate of \$16.0 million of shares of our common stock through B. Riley FBR, Inc., or FBR, as a sales agent, or FBR Sales Agreement.
 Effective January 6, 2021, we terminated the FBR Sales Agreement.
 As a result, there were no shares sold under the FBR Sales Agreement during 2021.

 In December 2020, we filed a new shelf registration statement with the SEC on Form S-3, or the replacement shelf registration statement.
 The replacement shelf registration statement replaced the registration statement on Form S-3 we originally filed with the SEC in November 2017, which registration statement expired in December 2020.
 The replacement shelf registration was declared effective by the SEC on January 6, 2021.
 In December 2020, we also entered into the ATM Sales Agreement with FBR and H.C.
 Wainwright & Co., LLC, or the Sales Agents, pursuant to which we may sell from time to time, at our option, up to an aggregate of \$30 million worth of shares of our common stock through the Sales Agents.
 The ATM Sales Agreement provides, among other things, that sales under the ATM Sales Agreement will be made pursuant to the registration statement, including the base prospectus filed as part of such registration statement.
-During 2021, we sold 18,091 shares of common stock at a weighted-average price per share of \$17.64 pursuant to the ATM Sales Agreement and received proceeds of approximately \$313,000, net of commissions and fees.
 During the six months ended June 30, 2022, we sold 621,697 shares of common stock at a weighted-average price per share of \$11.97 pursuant to the ATM Sales Agreement and received proceeds of approximately \$7.3 million, net of commissions and fees.
+No shares were sold under the ATM Sales Agreement in the six months ended June 30, 2023.